fjramons/osm-analytics/Installations/README.md

 <!-- Default behaviours can be changed by setting specific environment variables:

 - `INPUTS_FOLDER`: Folder where input data is located.
-  - If not set, it will be the `etl_outputs` subfolder.
+  - If not set, it will be the `inputs` subfolder.
 - `OUTPUTS_FOLDER`: Folder to save results.
-  - If not set, it will use the `report_outputs` subfolder.
+  - If not set, it will use the `outputs` subfolder.
 - `SKIP_EXPORT_TO_HTML`: If set, the Notebook is not exported to HTML. -->

-## Main generated dataframes
+## ANNEX: Main generated dataframes

 ### Basic dataframes